mocksserver-ws-plugin

 Basic Usage

 On the first run the Mocks-Server will create a configuration file.
-We need this file to register the plugin and the handler classes later.
-Please visit this link to view the quick start guide.
+We need this file later to register the plugin and the handler classes.
+More information about this can be found in the quick start guide.

 Connections are established using handler classes.
-A handler class is associated with a route and a handler object contains the underlying socket.
+A handler object is associated with a route.
 To create a simple handler class, just extend the BaseHandler from the plugin package.
-The only method you need to implement is the onMessage method, which is called when messages arrive.:
+The only method you must implement is the onMessage method, which is called when a message arrive:

 // handler.js